vladbarkovsky/threadbox.api/README.md

 dotnet ef migrations remove -p ThreadboxApi -c ApplicationDbContext
 ```

+# IdentityServer4

+We use [Quickstart.UI](https://github.com/IdentityServer/IdentityServer4.Quickstart.UI) for IdentityServer4 as start template

 # Build and Test

 TODO: Describe and show how to build your code and run the tests.

 # Contribute

 TODO: Explain how other users and developers can contribute to make your code better.